 Long term and Short term Fundamentals

 The Fundamentals plays a very important role in the short, medium and long term.
-Of course, the biggest focus for Fundamental analysis is on the bigger picture view of the various economies.

 This is called Market Sentiment.
 So what exactly is market sentiment in trading?